deeptools/pyBigWig/README.md

 # pyBigWig
 A python extension written in C for quick access to bigWig files.
 This extension uses [libBigWig](https://github.com/dpryan79/libBigWig) for local and remote file access.

-This extension is still under development and the functions may change.
-Note that compiling with `-O2` or `-O1` seems to result in errors, while `-O0` does not.
-The cause of this is currently unclear.

 # Installation
 You can install this extension directly from github with: